Grumman F-14 Tomcat: Iran

 Iran had an estimated 44 F-14s in 2009 according to Combat Aircraft.
 Aviation Week estimated it had 19 operational F-14s in January 2013, and FlightGlobal estimated that 28 were in service in 2014.

 Following the US Navy's retirement of its Tomcats in 2006, Iran sought to purchase spare parts for its aircraft.
 In January 2007, the U.S. Department of Defense announced that sales of spare F-14 parts would be suspended over concerns of the parts ending up in Iran.
 In July 2007, the remaining American F-14s were shredded to ensure that any parts could not be acquired.
 Despite these measures, Iran managed to significantly increase its stocks of spare parts, increasing the number of airworthy Tomcats, although as it did not manage to obtain spare parts for the aircraft's weapon systems, the number of combat ready Tomcats was still low (seven in 2008).
 In 2010, Iran requested that the U.S. deliver the 80th F-14 that it had purchased in 1974 but never received due to the Islamic Revolution.
 In October 2010, an Iranian Air Force commander claimed that the country overhauls and optimizes different types of military aircraft, mentioning their Air Force has installed Iran-made radar systems on the F-14.
 In 2012, the Iranian Air Force's Mehrabad Overhaul Center delivered an F-14 with upgraded weapon systems with locally sourced components, designated F-14AM.
 Shortages of Phoenix missiles led to attempts to integrate the Russian R-27 semi-active radar-guided missile, but these proved unsuccessful.
 An alternative was the use of modified MIM-23 Hawk missiles to replace the Tomcat's Phoenixes and Sparrows, but as the Tomcat could only carry two Hawks, this project was also abandoned, and the Fakour-90 missile, which used the guidance system of the Hawk packaged into the airframe of the Phoenix, launched.
 Pre-production Fakour-90s were delivered in 2017, and a production order for 100 missiles (now designated AIM-23B) was placed in 2018, intending to replace the F-14s AIM-7E Sparrow missiles.

 On 26 January 2012, an Iranian F-14 crashed three minutes after takeoff.
 Both crew members were killed.

 In November 2015, Iranian F-14s were reported flying escort for Russian Tu-95, Tu-160 and Tu-22M bombers on air strikes in Syria against the Islamic State of Iraq and the Levant.

-On 14 May 2019 an Iranian F-14 crashed during landing at Isfahan-Shahid Beheshti Airport.
+On 14 May 2019, an Iranian F-14 crashed during landing at Isfahan-Shahid Beheshti Airport.
 Both crew members ejected and survived.

+On 16 June 2025, the Israel Defense Forces released video footage showing a pair of F-14s were destroyed in air strikes against Iran.
+On 21 June 2025, the IDF released video footage showing another three F-14s being destroyed by airstrikes.

+Notable F-14 crew members

+The following is a list of notable airmen who have flown the F-14 throughout its service history.